-Business Operation Representation in Kent, Ohio and its Surrounding Areas
+Business Operation Representation in Northeast, Ohio

 Business owners are faced with a vast array of issues for which they need sound legal advice.
 Over the years Williams, Kratcoski & Can, L.L.C. attorneys have advised all types of clients with respect to the operation of their businesses, including manufacturers and fabricators such as original equipment, parts and materials manufacturers and fabricators; home builders, commercial builders and building industry contractors such as electricians, plumbers, excavators and material suppliers; retail sales and service businesses including software companies, and internet sales companies, automobile and motorcycle dealerships, and restaurants and other liquor licensed businesses; real estate developers and real estate and commercial management companies; and professional businesses such as physicians.